 Using mesh tarps to cover construction materials isn’t routine, but the need does arise from time to time.
 Think of things like expensive slate tiles or imported paver stones.
 These kinds of materials are usually wrapped in plastic after being placed on skids.
 The plastic keeps everything in place, but shippers may ask for a tarp just to prevent any road debris from coming in direct contact with the load.
 A mesh tarp will do the trick.
 Truckers prefer the mesh tarp for these loads because it is lighter and easier to apply.

 Mytee Products carries high-quality mesh tarps in different sizes and colors.
 We even have purpose-built mesh tarps made just for bee hauling.
 You can browse the entire inventory of mesh tarps we carry in our online store.
-Rest assured that every product we sell is manufactured to the highest standards of quality in accordance with all regulations.
+We produce every product according to all regulations maintaining the highest quality standards.
 When you purchase from Mytee, you are purchasing cargo control equipment and supplies you know you can rely on.